Financial-Times/o-squishy-list/readme.md

 Given a root HTML element, __o-prioritised-content-filter__ will assume each immediate element child is a _content item_.

 The _content items_ should be given a `data-priority` attribute containing a positive integer to indicate its priority with regard to display.
+The lower the number the higher the priority.
 Low-priority items will be hidden first, high-priority items will be hidden last.

+Priority numbers do not have to start from 1 or be consecutive: the values `20`, `34`, `80` are valid and express the same relative priorities as `1`, `2`, `3`.

 Where multiple items share the same priority number, they will be hidden or shown at the same time.
+This allows declarative configuration of the behaviour - either all items hiding and showing at once, or each item hiding and showing individually - or a combination of the two.

 If an item doesn't not have a `data-priority` attribute, then it will be given a priority of `99`.
 Therefore if no items have the attribute, they will all hide and show together.